eriktarelkin/IDS-project/README.md

 # IDS-project

-This repository contains a machine learning algorithm (using random forest and linear regression)
+This repository contains our machine learning project (using random forest and linear regression)

 It's reccomended to run the .py files in pycharm, since the project interpreter is already configured and a part of the project.

-RandomForestRegression has by far the best results when comparing it with linear regression
+RandomForestRegression produced better results than LinearRegression.

-Currently the issue with this project is overfitting.
-All the current attempts at it are pretty much useless, that's why we produced such high and good results
+Unfortunately we were not able to fix overfitting with some of the methods we tried(like recursive feature elimination).
+Later we realized that lookahead bias was the culprit of this problem(we were giving our algorithm daily high, low prices and volume.
+These things are not known actually until the day ends.)

-Tested on AMD stocks, Microsoft stocks and Apple stocks (RandomForestRegression worked best with AMD stocks)
+Tested on AMD stock, Microsoft stock and Apple stock (RandomForestRegression worked best with AMD stock)